forestgrape/coronavirus/index.md

 ### observed interspecies jumps
-* jumps: The bovine coronaviruses have likely jumped to a whole range of hosts: canine, human, pwild ruminants, porcine [Bidokhti et al](#bidokhti).
+* jumps: The bovine coronaviruses have likely jumped to a whole range of hosts: canine, human, wild ruminants, porcine [Bidokhti et al](#bidokhti).
-* jumps to humans: MERS, Sars-CoV-1, Sars-CoV-2, OC43 are all well known jumps to humans.
+* jumps to humans, also called zoonotic events: MERS, Sars-CoV-1, Sars-CoV-2, OC43 are all jumped from animals to humans [refs in work].

 <p id='habitat-of-sars-cov-2'>-----</p>